StroppaFR/Officialfest/README.md

 pybabel compile -d officialfest/translations/
 ```

-## Optional: building for EN or ES language

 ## Creating the database

 The SQL file `officialfest/schema.sql` contains a script to initialize the sqlite3 database.